Manage end users

 End-user lifecycle

 End users are created lazily.
-The first time someone consents to one of your Applications, AuthSec inserts a tenant_end_user_states(tenant_id, user_id) row with status='active' and tracks first/last activity.
+The first time someone consents to one of your Applications, AuthSec creates an end-user state row with status='active' and starts tracking relevant access activity.
 You do not invite end users; they self-onboard through OAuth.

 End-user fields